-This Phone App For Autism Parents Is Saving Wandering Children’s LivesThe Autism Site
+This Phone App Is Saving Wandering Children’s LivesThe Autism Site

 Having a child wander off and getting lost is a parent’s worst nightmare.
 For many parents of kids on the autism spectrum, that feeling is all too common; children with autism have a tendency to “elope.”
 Thankfully, a life-saving app and wireless device can help parents and children.
 In fact, AngelSense has already saved the lives of a few kids since its inception in 2014.